Favourited 1096 times

-Update 07/01/21: In our donkey team we will have room for one or two more volunteers from January/February 2021 onwards!
-Volunteers with experience building fences, pruning trees or with horses please use the following Key words in your application subject: "Building fences", "Pruning trees" or "Horse care" and we may even be able to host you in January 2021.
-In the specific case of volunteers interested in Horse care love is what we care the most, but some previous experience can be handy.
+Update 03/04/21: In our donkey team we will have room for one or two more volunteers from May/June 2021 onwards!
+Volunteers with experience building fences please use the following Key word in your application subject: "Building fences"

 However please check the current travel restrictions to Asturias and also read our profile and if interested let me know.